 Don’t attempt to squeeze in a full workout session in half the time.
-Crammed workouts increase chances of injury, and stops lifting as heavy as per one’s goals (the shortened rest periods hinder full recovery).
+Crammed workouts increase chances of injury, and stop lifting as heavy as per one’s goals (the shortened rest periods hinder full recovery).
 If one’s short of 45 minutes to be devoted to legs, cut back on isolation exercises and the total number of sets and reps performed.
-Make sure to give a scaled-back workout 100 percent effort.
+Make sure to give a scaled-back workout with 100 percent effort.
 Get in an effective, time-pressed workout.

 Fix Your Technique

-It’s imperative that a good form is sustained to ensure that correct muscles are targeted and decrease the amount of unnecessary stress placed on muscles and joints.
+It’s imperative that good form is sustained to ensure that correct muscles are targeted and decrease the amount of unnecessary stress placed on muscles and joints.
 Proper form dramatically decreases any chance of injury.
 As weights increase, one must ensure the increase never comes at the expense of good form.
 Maintain steady, consistent breathing throughout the exercise—inhale on the eccentric portion (where force isn’t produced); exhale on the concentric portion (where force is produced; the hard part).

 Seek Out Help

-Consider having a workout partner spotting on the heavier lifts, such as bench press, shoulder press, and squat, knowing that a person is there to help assist with the weight.
-As one gets stronger and aim to push the barriers to success, this becomes increasingly important.
+Consider having a workout partner spotting on the heavier lifts, such as bench press, shoulder press, and squats, knowing that a person is there to help assist with the weight.
+As one gets stronger and aims to push the barriers to success, this becomes increasingly important.
 Having a spotter can also let one go to complete failure with their lifts.
 While one shouldn’t do this every session—it can easily lead to overtraining—doing it on occasion can evoke greater training gains.

 Keep It Mixed-Up